nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 If the import works without problems you're good to go.
 However, sometimes in OS X you may get the following error:

 > *"RuntimeError: Python is not installed as a framework.
 The Mac OS X backend will not be able to function correctly if Python is not installed as a framework.
 See the Python documentation for more information on installing Python as a framework on Mac OS X. Please either reinstall Python as a framework, or try one of the other backends.
-If you are Working with Matplotlib in a virtual enviroment see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ"*
+If you are Working with Matplotlib in a virtual enviroment, see 'Working with Matplotlib in Virtual environments' in the Matplotlib FAQ"*

 If that error occurs, you need to execute the following from terminal: